<rant>

 </rant>

-Please return to your regulary scheduled program.
+Please return to your regularly scheduled program.

 Brian